-The clash over consumers’ demand for fast food chains to improve the animal welfare requirements that they use when sourcing meat hit new heights last week when the third largest public retirement fund in America, New York Pension Fund, penned a letter to McDonald’s warning it about “potential financial and reputational risks associated with McDonald’s chicken welfare practices.”
+The clash over consumers’ demand for fast food chains to improve the animal welfare requirements that they use when sourcing meat hit new heights last week when the third-largest public pension fund in the US, New York State Common Retirement, penned a letter to McDonald’s warning it about “potential financial and reputational risks associated with McDonald’s chicken welfare practices.”
 New York State Comptroller Thomas P. DiNapoli signed the letter, which Bloomberg released last week.

 “We are not surprised by the letter as around the world we are seeing more and more pension funds and big investors concerned about the way meat is produced who are engaging major food companies to manage the environmental, social and ultimately financial risks meat production is causing,” Maria Lettini, director of the $8 trillion FAIRR investor network wrote to AgFunderNews.

 “For example, this letter follows the scandal with Brazil’s BRF, the world’s largest poultry exporter, earlier this year.
 BRF shares plummeted by 6% after the European Union banned exports of chicken processed in three of its plants, following an investigation by Brazilian authorities on food safety checks and levels of salmonella.”

 In the letter, DiNapoli applauds McDonald’s for updating its chicken welfare policies in 2017, but notes that they fall short of the best practices imposed by competitors like Burger King, Subway, Sonic, Jack in the Box, and 80 other fast food retailers.
 During recent years, these restaurants have announced new mandates that require their chicken suppliers to comply with standards from the Royal Society for the Prevention of Cruelty to Animals (RSPCA) or the Global Animal Partnership (GAP) by 2024.
 McDonald’s 2017 policy changes fall short of either standard’s requirements, says DiNapoli.